bagustris/speech-recognition-course/M4_Language_Modeling/readme.md

 Relative frequencies as estimates for probabilities have one severe problem: they give probability zero to any N-gram that is not observed in the training data (the numerator in the equation becomes zero).
 Training data is finite, and we should not rule out a combination of words simply because our limited language sample did not contain it.
 (Another reason is that language is not a static system, and speakers come up with new expression and even words all the time, either because they are being creative or because language production is error-prone.)

-So we need a principled way to assign nonzero probability estimates to N-grams that we never seen, a process that is often called language model smoothing (we can think of the unobserved N-grams as "holes" in the model, that have to smoothed over).
+So we need a principled way to assign nonzero probability estimates to N-grams that we have never seen, a process that is often called language model smoothing (we can think of the unobserved N-grams as "holes" in the model, that have to smoothed over).
 An entire sub-specialty of LM research has looked at this problem and many methods have been proposed, several of which are implemented by the SRILM tools.
 Here we will discuss one method in detail, known as Witten-Bell smoothing, chosen for two reasons.
 First, it is relative simple to explain and implement.
 Second, unlike some of the more sophisticated methods that make additional assumptions about the training data distribution, this method is a very robust.

 The idea behind Witten-Bell smoothing is to treat the advent of a previously unseen word type as an event in itself, to be counted along with the seen words.
 How many times does an "unseen" word occur in the training data?
 Once for every unique word type, since the first time we encounter it, it counts as a novel word.
 For unigram (context-independent) probability estimates this means that